chrispfchung/chrispfchung.github.io/_posts/2019-08-10-hacker-news-api.md

     Discussion Link: http://nsaphra.github.io/post/hands/
     Comments: 0

 **Resources Consulted:**
     1. Why use requests? <https://2.python-requests.org/en/master/user/quickstart/><br>
     2. What are the parameters of the HackerNews API? <br> <https://github.com/HackerNews/API><br>
     3. What is the purpose '\n'?<br> <https://teamtreehouse.com/community/why-does-the-print-syntax-append-a-n-at-the-end-of-a-line>

+Chris Chung is a data scientist with a background in retail who focuses on solving problems in the video game industry.
+Specifically, Chris uses Python and SQL to solve problems and generate insights to improve player retention and scale data systems using Tableau, AWS and regression.